piyushraj2340/TaskFlow_v1.0/README.md

 Todo:
 1. Implement the error handling for the developer mode : redirect.... for both.. || have the both error throwing mode for json and view...
 2. design the error page beautiful
+8. implement the add notes with the time stamp and having the roadmap or planning....
+	1. ISpecification use of this to apply the filter....
-3. Implement the todo page... such that get the information about the daily routine ... working on...
+3. Implement the todo page... such that get the information about the daily routine ... working on...✅
 4. Implement the logic for the having an instance of the task tha have an repeat daily or weekly ✅
 5. analysis the data simple only such as completed task count, goal achieved count, success ratio, etc....✅
 6. implement the time taken to complete the task manual latter implement the tracker.... or having both...
 7. filter the data like in the active row only show the active, complete only show complete... ✅
-8. implement the add notes with the time stamp and having the roadmap or planning....
 10. implement the pop-over when we attamps to delete the data in the row to confirm, you want to delete or not. ✅
-	11. Authentication using the identity asp.net or both... to learn ...
+	11. Authentication using the identity asp.net or both... to learn ... ✅ using the identity

 	1. 1.
 Implement the active and completed goal  same goes to the task ✅
-	1. ISpecification use of this to apply the filter....
-	1. add endedonDate in both task, goal.. modify if the status changes to the end then make the datetime to the current so that next moment it goes to end and also update the status...
+	1. add endedonDate in both task, goal.. modify if the status changes to the end then make the datetime to the current so that next moment it goes to end and also update the status...✅
 	1. implement the redirect logic from the same page that have been called for the create task and edit task.. ✅
 	1. calculations is done using the mvc model -- productivity... using the service... ✅
-	1. all the calculations goes through the stored procedured.... ❌ implemet in the identity using the linq or implement both...
+	1. all the calculations goes through the stored procedured....

-	for the mvc that direcly render like in the details : generate the status in more better ways like: delete have red color..
+	for the mvc that direcly render like in the details : generate the status in more better ways like: delete have red color..✅
 	1.
-	1. Add the date like: CompletedOn, EndedOn, StartedOn, EndingOn, etc... in the next version of projects...
+	1. Add the date like: CompletedOn, EndedOn, StartedOn, EndingOn, etc... in the next version of projects...✅
 	1. Add the descriptions, priority, that have been added today... on the model class ✅

 	        [Range(minimum:0,maximum:100)]
         public int PerformanceScale { get; set; } // this help me to calculate the actual productivity of the task...

-		if needed add this also
+		if needed add this also implemnt the custome productivity by the user

 		check if we Add validations in the controller